Southern brown tree frog

-The southern brown tree frog (Litoria ewingii), also known as the brown tree frog, whistling tree frog, or Ewing's tree frog, is a species of tree frog native to Australia: most of southern Victoria, eastern South Australia, southern New South Wales from about Ulladulla—although this species is reported to occur further north—and throughout Tasmania including the Bass Strait Islands, in which state it is the most frequently encountered frog.
+The southern brown tree frog (Rawlinsonia ewingii), also known as the brown tree frog, whistling tree frog, or Ewing's tree frog, is a species of tree frog native to Australia: most of southern Victoria, eastern South Australia, southern New South Wales from about Ulladulla—although the species is reported to occur further north—and throughout Tasmania, including the Bass Strait Islands, in which state it is the most frequently encountered frog.
 It has been introduced to New Zealand, where it can be locally abundant.

 Taxonomy

 The southern brown tree frog was described in 1841 by French naturalists André Duméril and Gabriel Bibron.

 Evolution

-L. ewingi is one of the classic examples of speciation by reinforcement.
+R. ewingi is one of the classic examples of speciation by reinforcement.
 Future research into congener hybridisation and gene flow may find such occurring, and may find countervailing reinforcement mechanisms at work.

 Description

 This species reaches 45 mm in length.
 It is pale to dark brown on the dorsal surface, with a broad darker patch starting at the eyes and covering the majority of the back, although pure green and green striped colour morphs are also common.
 A dark band starting at the nostril runs across the eye and tympanum to the shoulder, and a pale white stripe below this runs from the mouth to the arm.
-The backs of the thighs are orange, and no black marbling is present (except specimens from the Adelaide region), distinguishing this species from the similar whistling tree frog, (Litoria verreauxii).
+The backs of the thighs are orange, and no black marbling is present (except specimens from the Adelaide region), distinguishing this species from the similar whistling tree frog, (Rawlinsonia verreauxii).
 Some specimens from western Victoria and south eastern South Australia can be partially or entirely green.
 The belly is cream.